 No respectable New Year’s reveler would be caught without proper party headwear!
-This year we’ve got you covered with a trio of festive DIY New Year’s Eve hats to help your whole crew welcome 2017 in style.
+This year we’ve got you covered with a trio of festive DIY New Year’s Eve hats to help your whole crew welcome the New Year in style.
 Go grab your glitter, your glue gun and the free printables below!

 Optional Embellishments: glitter, sequins, confetti, pipe cleaners, feathers, pom-poms, washi tape, etc.

 Print your favorite free template onto white cardstock or a heavyweight photo paper.
 Each headband has a front and back piece—make sure to print both pages, and adjust your print quality settings to “BEST” for optimum color and clarity.

 Use sharp scissors to cut out the front, back and extension pieces of the headband (these EK precision scissors are my fave for detailed cutting).
 Your littlest noggins won’t need the extension strips, but most others will.

 If you’re in a hurry or just like the design as-is, use your adhesive to attach the ends of the front strip to the ends of the back strip to create a circular headband (include extensions if needed).
 You can figure out the correct sizing by simply fitting the strips around the wearer’s head prior to assembly.
 I prefer using hot glue to put together my hats because I’m notoriously impatient, but tape works well too.
 The Sparkle Dot design has a special surprise—the “2017” peeks over the head from behind.

 Embellishments can be added to the pre-made designs too.
 Star confetti and looped pipe-cleaners increase the bling factor of the Geo Banner hat.
 I found it easiest to decorate the templates laying flat before assembling them into completed headbands.